acraugh/pds4-context-products/README.md

 ----
 ### 2. Forking the NASA-PDS Repo

-If you do not currently have a working copy of the *NASA-PDS/pds4-context-products* repo under your own GitHub account, you will need to fork *NASA-PDS/pds4-context-products*.
+If you do not currently have a personal working copy of the *NASA-PDS/pds4-context-products* repo, you will need to fork that repo.
-Forking the repo makes a copy under your own GitHub account.
+Forking the repo makes an identical copy under your own GitHub account.
 From the **Code** page of the [NASA-PDS/pds4-context-products](https://github.com/NASA-PDS/pds4-context-products) repo, look for the "Fork" button, located on the right above the "About" side panel.
 Unless you know you want something different, the defaults will